 Considering that 49% of consumers claim to have made impulse purchases while enjoying a personalized experience, it would appear that simplicity and personalization make a winning combination.

 5. Go mobile

-The increasing dominance of mobile shopping has rapidly accelerated this year, making it an essential component of any decent loyalty program in 2021.
+The increasing dominance of mobile shopping has rapidly accelerated, making it an essential component of any decent loyalty program in 2022.
 In fact, a staggering 52% of all internet traffic now takes place on mobile devices.